AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-09-05-11ty-serverless-object-permalinks/index.md

 ---
-# Reusing an 11ty Template for Static and Serverless Pages
-# SSG and SSR Hybrid Templates in 11ty Serverless
-# Hybrid Templates in 11ty Serverless with Object Permalinks
-# Static and SSR Templates in 11ty Serverless
-# Reusing a Template for SSG and SSR in 11ty Serverless
-# SSG and SSR in 11ty Serverless with Object Permalinks
-# 11ty Serverless and Object Permalinks: Hybrid Templates
 title: "11ty Serverless and Object Permalinks: Hybrid Rendering"
 description: Learn how to reuse a single source template in 11ty Serverless to generate both a static and server-rendered page.
 keywords: [11ty serverless, object permalink]